BPC-157 vs TB-500

 Are BPC-157 and TB-500 FDA approved?

-BPC-157 is not FDA-approved (Not submitted).
-TB-500 is not FDA-approved (Not submitted).
+BPC-157 is not FDA-approved (Category 2 (pending reclassification)).
+TB-500 is not FDA-approved (Category 2 (pending reclassification)).
 FDA approval indicates the treatment has met rigorous safety and efficacy standards.

 What are the side effects of BPC-157 vs TB-500?